-Today’s role model is Odes Roberts.
+Today’s Tech Role Model is Odes Roberts.
 Odes is a designer director and UX Designer at Almost Studios.
 Previously, he’s worked for companies like Verizon, Shutterstock, and Northwestern Mutual.
 When he’s not working, he’s trying to catch up on all of the old video games he never finished.
 (Looking at you, Red Dead Redemption 2.)
 You can find him on instagram and twitter as @odesr, and at almoststudios.com.

 What’s your official title and how long have you been in this role?

 I’m a design director.
 I’ve been a design director for about four years, but titles are weird because you kind of float between a lot of different responsibilities and roles.
 Recently, I started my own design studio while continuing to work with some of my favorite tech companies.

 What attracted you to this role?

 I like to be involved in the process of making things.
 The position I’m in allows me to not only be hands on but to also to see the bigger picture of how something works within the greater plan.